Monday, October 10, 2016

 The following is my opinion...The review gets updated from time to time...

 First and foremost I no longer watch much television.
 Having spent a career in it, I find myself now mostly watching Masterpiece on PBS, but I admit to having a great passion for the Lethal Weapon franchise.My guilty pleasure movie franchise.
 During the heyday of Mel Gibson he could do little to no wrong as an actor and his Martin Riggs character was certainly one for the era.
-The original Lethal Weapon film was released 29 years ago and it was a monumental success for Warner Bros.
+The original Lethal Weapon film was released in 1987; and it was a monumental success for Warner Bros.
 The film series would have three additional installments over the course of eleven years and all four films would be gigantic moneymakers.
 Ultimately, one must ask the question - what took them so long to launch a series?

-I have now watched ten episodes of this series and they have gone from an interesting pilot to a downright silly and wildly uneven series.
-Everything and I mean everything is over the top and absolutely ridiculous.
-Nothing is believable in this reboot of the classic film series.
-Having written that, the show is at times, good, fun and mindless entertainment; and quite frankly, there is a need for that in the television landscape.
+I have now watched 14 episodes of this series and the show is at times, good, fun and mindless entertainment; and quite frankly, there is a need for that in the television landscape.
 Most everything else is dark and darker.
 Entertain us please.

 The pilot offered fully fleshed out characters, lots of quick and clever dialogue and a poignancy about life, death, family and friendship.
-The series has attempted this delivery and again there are times they deliver successfully.
+The series has attempted this delivery and most of the time they deliver successfully.

-The achy heart and soul of this series would have to go to Clayne Crawford playing Martin Riggs.
+The achy heart and soul of this series is Clayne Crawford who had the unenviable task of playing Martin Riggs.
 It's stunning to think this is the first big break he has gotten after doing a large assortment of episodic guest spots, independent films and a lead role in the series Rectify.
-He's attractive without being Mel Gibson 1987 gorgeous and he is a good actor capable of being likable and relatable.
+He's attractive without being Mel Gibson 1987 gorgeous and he is a good actor capable of being likable and even relatable.
 Watch Rectify on Sundance and see him play a character completely different than his Martin Riggs.
 Crawford had never done comedy prior to Lethal Weapon, but one wouldn't know it if one didn't know it.
 He's got terrific comic timing and he's literally as good at playing Martin Riggs as Mel Gibson was.
 By the way, I am not throwing that compliment out flippantly, since I'm a huge Mel Gibson fan (my favorite actor of the last 30 years), but Crawford is just that good at playing Martin Riggs.

 Copyright The Flaming Nose 2016